ugrozadidntwakeup/Autoencoders/README.md

 Something similar to denoising, but instead of the noise we have a black square randomly on the photos.

 ![Image alt](https://github.com/ugrozadidntwakeup/Images/blob/main/image/occlusion.PNG)

+So that's all I wanted to show you ☑️